Should I Play PoE?

 - You enjoy a relatively low-energy character grind.
 PoE has some very challenging content, but it can easily be played semi-casually with moderate time investment.
 Much of it is fairly relaxing and cathartic mass murder, and it doesn't take extreme skill to see most or all of PoE's content.
 PoE is certainly not a full-on casual game of the mobile-game sort, but neither is it the sort of massive investment typical of, say, an MMORPG like World of Warcraft.

 - You enjoy other ARPGs, particularly Diablo II.
-PoE was designed explicitly as a spiritual successor to Diablo II, and many of its mechanics are built on ideas that did (or didn't) work in Diablo's history.
+PoE was designed as an explicit spiritual successor to Diablo II, and many of its mechanics are built on ideas that did (or didn't) work in Diablo's history.

 - You enjoy games with no practical "ceiling" on your character's power.
 Only the most psychotically-devoted of PoE's players are going to get the absolute best gear available, and the combination of random generation and frequent content updates mean that even the very best gear is often outclassed after a new update.
 You could play PoE for twenty hours a day and still improve your character in each one for a very long time.
 (Though you certainly do not have to do so.)